liuyehcf/BlogSource/_posts/Spring-IoC-源码剖析.md

 		beanFactory.ignoreDependencyInterface(MessageSourceAware.class);
 		beanFactory.ignoreDependencyInterface(ApplicationContextAware.class);

-		// BeanFactory interface not registered as resolvable type in a plain factory.
+		//BeanFactory interface not registered as resolvable type in a plain factory.
-		// MessageSource registered (and found for autowiring) as a bean. beanFactory.registerResolvableDependency(BeanFactory.class, beanFactory);
+		//MessageSource registered (and found for autowiring) as a bean. beanFactory.registerResolvableDependency(BeanFactory.class, beanFactory);
 		beanFactory.registerResolvableDependency(ResourceLoader.class, this);
 		beanFactory.registerResolvableDependency(ApplicationEventPublisher.class, this);
 		beanFactory.registerResolvableDependency(ApplicationContext.class, this);

-		// Register early post-processor for detecting inner beans as ApplicationListeners. beanFactory.addBeanPostProcessor(new ApplicationListenerDetector(this));
+		//Register early post-processor for detecting inner beans as ApplicationListeners. beanFactory.addBeanPostProcessor(new ApplicationListenerDetector(this));

-		// Detect a LoadTimeWeaver and prepare for weaving, if found. if (beanFactory.containsBean(LOAD_TIME_WEAVER_BEAN_NAME)) {
+		//Detect a LoadTimeWeaver and prepare for weaving, if found. if (beanFactory.containsBean(LOAD_TIME_WEAVER_BEAN_NAME)) {
 			beanFactory.addBeanPostProcessor(new LoadTimeWeaverAwareProcessor(beanFactory));
-			// Set a temporary ClassLoader for type matching. beanFactory.setTempClassLoader(new ContextTypeMatchClassLoader(beanFactory.getBeanClassLoader()));
+			//Set a temporary ClassLoader for type matching. beanFactory.setTempClassLoader(new ContextTypeMatchClassLoader(beanFactory.getBeanClassLoader()));
 		}

-		// Register default environment beans.
+		//Register default environment beans.
 		if (!beanFactory.containsLocalBean(ENVIRONMENT_BEAN_NAME)) {
 			beanFactory.registerSingleton(ENVIRONMENT_BEAN_NAME, getEnvironment());
 		}